dpt/davespace.co.uk/src/blog/20150131-branchless-sequences.md

 $ cd Aha
 ```
 
-Let's cook up a perhaps useless, but illustrative, operation to be pumped through Aha:
+Let's cook up an illustrative although perhaps useless operation to be built into Aha for testing.
+The operation must be ‘pure’: having no side effects or reliance on global state.

+Our test operation will return one if `x` is zero.
+If `x` is one, it will return two.
+Otherwise it will return zero.

 ``` c
 /* test.frag.c */